 Telecommunications and mobile phone masts

-Despite sometimes not needing planning permission, all telecommunication development must be built in accordance with International Commission on Non-Ionizing Radiation Protection (ICNIRP) guidelines - for more details see the ICNIRP website.
+Despite sometimes not needing planning permission, all telecommunication development must be built in accordance with International Commission on Non-Ionizing Radiation Protection (ICNIRP) guidelines - for more details see:

 Mobile phone masts generally fall into two categories: